 Small size telescope (SST-1M)

-The single mirror 4m Davies-Cotton SST project
+the single mirror 4m davies-cotton sst project

 Our group is actively working on the design and construction of prototypes for Small Sized Telescopes (SSTs).
 These telescopes are conceived to cover the highest energy range of CTA between a few TeV and 300 TeV.
 Our prototype uses the Davies-Cotton design for the optics and telescope structure, which is a standard and already proven design together with an innovative camera using Silicon-Photomultipliers (SiPMs) for the photosensors reducing its cost while increasing the observation time of the telescope.
 Unlike photomultipliers, SiPMs can operate during high levels of moonlight which is a key factor in the high-energy region where exposure is more important to improve the sensitivity than background reduction.
-Our SST-1M design has a focal length of 5.6 m, dish diameter of 4 meters, and Field-of-View (FoV) of 9 deg. and pixel angular opening of 0.24 deg.
+Our SST-1M design has a focal length of 5.6 m, dish diameter of 4 meters, and Field-of-View (FoV) of 9°. and pixel angular opening of 0.24°.

-The prototype structure of the SST The prototype structure of this 4m Davies-Cotton telescope was installed in Krakow.
+The prototype structure of this 4m Davies-Cotton telescope was installed in Krakow.
 The total weight of the current design is about 8.6 tons while the camera weighs in total 200 kg.
 The compactness of the SST-1M design is an advantage for transportation to the site while the solidity of the frame makes it suitable even for sites well above 2 km of altitude.
 Currently, this design has the lowest cost among SSTs proposals.

 The project is run by 7 Institutions for the University of Geneva and a sub-consortium of Polish institutions.